Tag: identity

 Psalm 7, Isaiah 36:13-20, Luke 14:31-33

 is fleeting.
 We look around the world and cannot help but recognize that a lack of conflict only lasts for a short time.
 World leaders are speaking well of one another, then the next day attacking one another.
-People at work or school say positive or encouraging things to us, then say horrible and damaging things to about us.
+People at work or school say positive or encouraging things to us, then say horrible and damaging things to others about us.

 As editors and news-writers know, bad news, wars and bad behavior sells.
 It seems that we are conditioned to seek out the bad stuff.
-Good or heart-warming stories often don’t get the eyeballs or the clicks, at least in comparison to the bad.
+Good or -warming stories often don’t get the eyeballs or the clicks, at least in comparison to the bad.

 When trying to convince the people of Jerusalem to , King Sennacherib has his messenger make huge promises that after taking a moment, one realizes is impossible for the King to do without devastating the other countries he has already dominated (and probably made similar promises to).
 This is similar to politicians and leaders who make wild promises to those already in their camp, and then even more to those outside their camp in an attempt to draw them in.
 This is often the promised peace of the world.